-The new bill calculates a 20% Pass-Through deduction of the “qualified business income” though it can not exceed the 20% of the difference between taxable income and any capital gains.
-Large itemized deductions and capital gains will limit your deductions.
+The new bill calculates a 20% Pass-Through deduction of the “qualified business income,” though it can not exceed 20% of the difference between taxable Income and any capital gains.
+Large itemized deductions and capital gains will limit your beliefs.

-Business owners of S-corporations, LLCs and partnerships can use the pass-through deductions, The 1099 contractors and freelancers, side hustlers, and sole proprietors can enjoy too the pass-through deductions.
+Business owners of S-corporations, LLCs, and partnerships can use the pass-through deductions; the 1099 contractors, freelancers, side hustlers, and sole proprietors can also enjoy the pass-through deductions.

-Anyone that is paid in another way that is not W-2 or owns a C-corporation can be qualified for this deductions.
+Anyone receiving the payment in another way that is not W-2 or owns a C-corporation can qualify for these deductions.

 1. The 20% of qualified business income minus your business expenses

-2. The 20% of the difference between the taxable income (before pass-through deduction) plus your capital gains.
+2. The 20% difference between the taxable Income (before pass-through Deduction) plus your capital gains.

-The 1099 contractors or self-employs that have no other substantial sources of income have more limited benefit from new law pass-through deduction.
-The reason is the that the 20% taxable income before the pass-through deduction and fewer capital gains is a smaller amount because taxable income is after all deduction.
-One more issue is if you have large itemized deduction or capital gains, it can shorten your pass-through deduction.
-We will see below that the pass-through deduction can be a huge advantage for being a 1099 contractor or self-employed.
+The 1099 contractors or self-employs that have no other substantial sources of Income have more limited benefits from the new law pass-through deduction.
+The reason is that the 20% taxable income before the pass-through Deduction and fewer capital gains is a smaller amount because taxable Income is after all deductions.
+One more issue is if you have large itemized deductions or capital gains, it can shorten your pass-through Deduction.
+We will see below that the pass-through Deduction can be a huge advantage for being a 1099 contractor or self-employed.

 Have you chosen 1099 freelance or contractor?
 Be happy!
-Your federal income tax will be reduced in a few thousands of dollars.
+A few thousand dollars will reduce your federal income tax.
 See below.

 Saving good Dollars in Taxes

-Exploit 1099 low tax rate and save your Dollars from being devoured by taxation.
-Here’s what that looks like for an individual earning $100,000 as an employee, or the equivalent $107,650 as a 1099 contractor:
+Exploit the 1099 low tax rate and save your Dollars from being devoured by taxation.
+Here’s what that looks like for an individual earning $100,000 as an employee or the equivalent of $107,650 as a 1099 contractor:

 Table of compassion: W-2 vs 1099